 Issy-les-Moulineaux, a city just across the Seine from Paris, has an employment rate close to 96%.
-More than 75% of its companies are in information and communications technologies, and they created 3,500 new jobs over the past three years.
-Issy’s employers today field a workforce that is slightly larger than the city’s population, because so many companies have moved out of central Paris to take advantage of its infrastructure, business-friendly climate and innovative services.
+More than 75% of its companies are in information and communications technologies.
+Issy’s employers today field a workforce that is slightly larger than the city’s population, because so many companies have moved out of central Paris to take advantage of its infrastructure, business-friendly climate, lower local taxes and innovative services.

 It was not ever thus.